HoldenRiot/getting-started-automation/Recommended-Tools.md

 - **[Postman](https://www.getpostman.com/)** is a great and Free tool by Google for Testing API's.
     - *Use example:* Status Checks/Performance/Load Testing API's.
 - **[JMeter](https://jmeter.apache.org/download_jmeter.cgi)** is a great free and open source tool by Apache.
 Great for multiple user/thread use Testing API's.
-    - *Use example:* Status Checks/Performance/Load Testing API's.
+    - *Use example:* Multi User/Thread count Status Checks/Performance/Load Testing API's.

 ## Management Tools: